uptane/uptane.github.io/people.md

 Uptane is served by a board, an advisory group, a few staff members, and a number of volunteers from both the software security and automotive industries.

-### Uptane Alliance Board Members
+### Uptane Board Members

-As an ISTO alliance, the Uptane Alliance is overseen by a Board of Directors, and its activities are governed by a set of bylaws.
-The Uptane Alliance Board members are:
+As a Joint Development Foundation project of the Linux Foundation,  Uptane is overseen by a Board of Directors, and its activities are governed by a set of bylaws.
+The Board members are:

 * Justin Cappos of NYU Tandon School of Engineering